Swedbank-SPP/swedbank-payment-portal/README.md

     "swedbank-spp/swedbank-payment-portal": "^0.9"
 }
 ```
-and rum "composer update" in command prompt or shell.
+and run "composer update" in command prompt or shell.

 Alternative you can execute "composer require swedbank-spp/swedbank-payment-portal" from your command prompt or shell.